SHARE Virtual Summer Apprenticeships – Faculty Information

 Submit an Apprenticeship

-UConn faculty in social science, humanities, or arts disciplines who are interested in mentoring early career undergraduate researchers this summer are invited to submit an opportunity to be included in this program.
+UConn faculty in social science, humanities, or arts disciplines who are interested in mentoring early career undergraduate students this summer are invited to submit an opportunity to be included in this program.

-To participate in this program, please complete the Summer 2024 SHARE Virtual Apprenticeship Description Form.
+To participate in this program, please complete the Summer 2025 SHARE Virtual Apprenticeship Description Form (coming soon!).

 OUR will extend the offers to students and oversee the acceptance and hiring process.

 A SHARE summer apprentice can support your work in a variety of ways while also deepening their understanding of the research or creative process.
-The research skills apprentices develop, the exposure to an area or topic of interest, and the valuable mentorship they receive can serve as a foundation for sustained participation in research.
+The research skills apprentices develop, the exposure to an area or topic of interest, and the valuable mentorship they receive can serve as a foundation for sustained participation in research or creative endeavors.

-The list below highlights some activities and tasks that a research apprentice can assist with.
+The list below highlights some activities and tasks that an apprentice can assist with.

 Meetings, Observation, and Training: